shopware/shopware/docs/cart/cart-deliveries.md

 ```
 *Note, code examples have been simplified for clarity*

-In addition to DeliveryDate, a ShippingLocation and a shipping method are defined on each delivery.
+In addition to DeliveryDate, a ShippingLocation and a shipping method are defined for each delivery.

 ```php
 <?php